Construction grammar: Berkeley Construction Grammar

-Sign Based Construction Grammar
+Sign-based construction grammar

 In the mid-2000s, several of the developers of BCG, including Charles Fillmore, Paul Kay, Ivan Sag and Laura Michaelis, collaborated in an effort to improve the formal rigor of BCG and clarify its representational conventions.
 The result was Sign Based Construction Grammar (SBCG).
 SBCG is based on a multiple-inheritance hierarchy of typed feature structures.
 The most important type of feature structure in SBCG is the sign, with subtypes word, lexeme and phrase.
 The inclusion of phrase within the canon of signs marks a major departure from traditional syntactic thinking.
 In SBCG, phrasal signs are licensed by correspondence to the mother of some licit construct of the grammar.
 A construct is a local tree with signs at its nodes.
 Combinatorial constructions define classes of constructs.
 Lexical class constructions describe combinatoric and other properties common to a group of lexemes.
 Combinatorial constructions include both inflectional and derivational constructions.
 SBCG is both formal and generative; while cognitive-functional grammarians have often opposed their standards and practices to those of formal, generative grammarians, there is in fact no incompatibility between a formal, generative approach and a rich, broad-coverage, functionally based grammar.
 It simply happens that many formal, generative theories are descriptively inadequate grammars.
 SBCG is generative in a way that prevailing syntax-centered theories are not: its mechanisms are intended to represent all of the patterns of a given language, including idiomatic ones; there is no 'core' grammar in SBCG.
 SBCG a licensing-based theory, as opposed to one that freely generates syntactic combinations and uses general principles to bar illicit ones: a word, lexeme or phrase is well formed if and only if it is described by a lexeme or construction.
 Recent SBCG works have expanded on the lexicalist model of idiomatically combining expressions sketched out in Sag 2012.